 After reading this post you may draw the conclusion that there is too much to learn, too much stuff to know about or it just seems too hard to fly fish.
 Sure there is a lot, but then again there is a lot to everything we do out there in the world.
 If you played sports, like soccer, football or hoops, you didn’t learn that in an afternoon.
 If you are gamer, spending hours, console in hand in front of the screen, doesn’t seem like a chore now does it.

 In other words, fly fishing takes time to learn and a lifetime to master, but it’s not like your life depends on it.
-It’s not like going to college to get a degree because your lively hood depends on it, no, it’s a past time.
+It’s not like going to college to get a degree because your lively hood depends on it, no, it’s a pastime.
 Something to do to take your mind off the rest of the world.
 Your approach to fly fishing should be something you do for fun and to get out into the world of nature.
 Part of fly fishing is simply the enjoyment of being on the stream, in the woods.
 The learning curve should be part of the fun as well.
 And how long it takes shouldn’t be a concern.
-The reward of catching a trout far out weights everything else and can happen at any time while on the creek regardless if you did things just right or not.
+The reward of catching a trout far outweighs everything else and can happen at any time while on the creek regardless if you did things just right or not.

-But the ultimate thrill of fly fishing for me is tying a fly at my fly bench, taking it to the stream, casting it to water and fooling a trout into thinking it is real enough that he decides to eat it.
+But the ultimate thrill of fly fishing for me is tying a fly at my fly bench, taking it to the stream, casting it to water, and fooling a trout into thinking it is real enough that he decides to eat it.
 Fish on!

 For more helpful articles, click here